SHIO KOJI 101- SALT KOJI

 I often hear, “I’ve made delicious salt koji, but I don’t know how to use it.
 It’s just sitting in my refrigerator.”

 Cooking with salt koji is not difficult.
-If you marinate fish, meat, or vegetables in salt koji that is equivalent to 10% of the weight of the ingredients, you’ll very easily have a tasty dish.
+If you marinate fish, meat, or vegetables in salt koji equivalent to 8~10% of the weight of the ingredients, you’ll very easily have a tasty dish.

 -